Jump to:

 Definition

-Neurogenic bowel (NB) is the impairment of the gastrointestinal and anorectal function from a lesion in the nervous system, resulting in failure to evacuate the bowel (fecal constipation, fecal impaction) or failure to contain stool (fecal incontinence).
+Neurogenic bowel (NB) is bowel dysfunction in individuals with nervous system diseases or injuries, resulting in failure to evacuate the bowel (fecal constipation, fecal impaction) or failure to contain stool (fecal incontinence).

 Etiology

-NB can be seen in multiple conditions, including spinal cord injury (SCI), brain injury, stroke, spina bifida, Parkinson’s disease (PD), amyotrophic lateral sclerosis, multiple sclerosis (MS), peripheral nerve injuries and diabetes mellitus, among others.
+NB can be seen in multiple conditions, including spinal cord injury (SCI), brain injury, stroke, spina bifida, Parkinson’s disease (PD), amyotrophic lateral sclerosis (ALS), multiple sclerosis (MS), peripheral nerve injuries and diabetes mellitus, among others.
 Much of the literature on NB is in the SCI population.

 Epidemiology including risk factors and primary prevention